 ✅ At this stage, your content is final, but formatting and accessibility work may still be in progress.

-3. Format and Prepare Your Document
+3. Complete Final Formatting of Your Document

-This is typically the most time-intensive phase.

-You will:

-Format your document using the UH Graduate School ETD template
+Format your document using the UH Graduate School ETD template (see CLASS website)

-Create a correct CLASS title page
+Create a correct title page, preferably using the CLASS template (see CLASS website)

-Complete required accessibility work in Word and Adobe Acrobat
+Complete required accessibility work in your original manuscript (Word, LaTex) and in Adobe Acrobat.
+You will need to have access to Adobe Acrobat Pro (available to download for free for students who are employed by UH, and in selected computers in the library?).

-Generate an accessibility report
+Generate and save passing accessibility report in Adobe Acrobat

 Prepare final PDFs for CLASS review